Native American Facts For Kids was written for young people learning about the Apache Indian

 If you'd like to know a few easy Apache words, "ash" (rhymes with 'gosh') means "friend" in Western Apache,

-You can read a Apache picture glossary here.
+You can read a Apache picture dictionary here.

 What was Apache culture like in the past?
 What is it like now?